Updated

 5. High Implementation Costs

-Implementing AI systems in healthcare requires substantial investment.
-The costs of purchasing, training, and maintaining these systems can be prohibitive, especially for smaller healthcare providers.
+Another cons of AI in the healthcare sector is that it requires substantial investment.
+The costs of purchasing, training, and maintaining these systems can be prohibitive, especially when it comes to smaller healthcare providers.

-Balancing these costs with the anticipated benefits is essential for sustainable AI integration.
+Balancing these kinds of costs with the anticipated benefits is essential for sustainable AI integration.

 6. Lack of Transparency